georgelza/Polaris_Pg_Flink/shadowtraffic/README.md

     Take note of the `"throttleMs": 1000` as part of each generator blocks `localconfigs` section, just to slow things down a bit during development

-- License key in `conf/license.env`,
-  - see above project home page to obtain a trial license.
-  - There is also a trial key available at the project GIT Repo
+There is also a trial key available at the project [GIT Repo](https://github.com/ShadowTraffic/shadowtraffic-examples)

+  - free-trial-license.env
+  - free-trial-license-docker.env

+Place License key in `conf/license.env`,